Leadership and HRM

-Topics may include but will not be limited to: Development of the HR function; Strategic HRM; Human resourcing: human resource planning, recruitment and selection; Human Resource Development: facilitating learning and talent management; Reward and performance management; The employment relationship: grievance & discipline, managing diversity, health & well-being, employee engagement; Integrating HRM: HR as a profession, HR in crisis, manager roles in HR practice; Globalisation and international HRM.
-Leadership/management development; Concepts of leadership How leaders impact on others, emotional and social intelligence, building and motivating teams, inclusivity and cross cultural leadership, and building resilience for change and transitions
+Development of the HR function; Strategic HRM; Human resourcing: human resource planning, recruitment and selection; Human Resource Development: facilitating learning and talent management; Reward and performance management; The employment relationship: grievance & discipline, managing diversity, health & well-being, employee engagement; Integrating HRM: HR as a profession, HR in crisis, manager roles in HR practice; Globalisation and international HRM.
+Leadership/management development; Concepts of leadership How leaders impact on others, Emotional and social intelligence of leading, Building and motivating teams, Inclusivity and cross cultural leadership, Building resilience for leading change and transitions

 C- to C+

-Be able to discuss the changing employment relationship, including managing diversity, health and well-being and employee engagement.
+Be able to discuss contemporary issues within HRM and Leadership including changing employment relationship, including managing diversity, health and well-being and employee engagement.

 2 from 5 exam questions.